The Bargello Museum is to sculpture what the Uffizi is to painting. An impressive museum that contains some important work by Michelangelo.

 An impressive collection in an equally impressive setting, the Bargello is the home of Donatello’s famous nude “David”, the first freestanding statue of its kind made since antiquity.
 And the statue of the drunken Bacchus that put Michelangelo’s on the artistic map.

-The Bargello contains one of Italy’s most impressive collections of Renaissance statuary.
+The Bargello contains one of Italy’s greatest collections of Renaissance statuary.
 It’s a relatively quiet and beautifully laid out museum, where it’s possible to appreciate the art without the rush.
 Its splendid courtyard is a bonus where one can take a rest from sightseeing.By Paolo Villa – Own work, CC BY-SA 4.0, Link

 What to see in the Bargello